-Accelerating sustainability transitions requires creativity and imagination to concretise desirable futures narratives.
-For this purpose, Hellon designed the Sustainability Futures Game that connects sustainability goals and everyday business contexts to help build organisations’ capacities for imagining alternative futures.
-The game can be played as physical or online version and is designed for people with leadership and sustainability-related roles within organisations, offering a creative approach to address their sustainability challenges.
+Accelerating sustainability transitions requires imagination and creativity to concretise desirable futures narratives.
+For this purpose, Hellon designed the Sustainable Futures Game to focus on connecting societal sustainability goals with everyday organisational contexts and help build organisations’ capabilities for imagining alternative futures.
+The game is designed for decision makers and developers within public and private organisations, offering a creative and holistic approach to address sustainability challenges.

 The game aims to help players co-imagine a desirable future state of a collectively decided city in 2030 through fictional storytelling and design prompts and then back-cast ways to tackle critical challenges to reach the co-narrated future.
 As the story is co-narrated, the outcome of each game session varies depending on the participants’ interests and aspirations.
 This diversity of perspectives helps the players to find new opportunities and create novel pathways for reaching desirable futures.

 The development of the game started from the motivation to foster desirable futures and feasible pathways towards them, while avoiding the production of disempowering dystopian or utopian narratives.
 Decision makers in business and public institutions were chosen as the preliminary target group for the game with the aim of influencing sustainable organisational transformations.